FAQ - Frequently Asked Questions

 Q: Can you provide examples of published books you have edited?

-A: Yes, I am very happy to say that I have worked with many published authors - editing and proofreading their book manuscripts
+I am very happy to say that I have worked with many published authors – editing and proofreading their book manuscripts – including some bestsellers.
+A selection of published books edited.

 Q: Are you associated with any particular book publisher?

-A: Although I have done some contract editing work for small publishers in the past (and may choose to do so again in the future), Jewel See Editing as a business is independent of any particular publisher.
+Although I have done some contract editing work for publishers in the past (and may choose to do so again in the future), Jewel See Editing as a business is independent of any particular publisher.

-Q: What type of English dictionary do you use - e.g. Australian, UK or US?
+Q: What type of English dictionary do you use, e.g. Australian, UK or US?

-A: This will depend on the author's requirements and take into account both where the book or document is to be published and the target audience.
-By default we would use Australian spelling but on request will cater for other audiences such as the UK or US.
+A: This will depend on the author's requirements and should take into account both where the book or document is to be published and the main intended target audience.

 Q: Are you familiar with standard referencing and citation styles and formatting of bibliographies?

-A: Yes, I have edited many academic papers and PhD and Masters theses, and other non-fiction manuscripts which required references to be noted and acknowledged in a bibliography or list of references.
-Please let me know which referencing style you require for your publication (e.g. Harvard, APA, Chicago etc.), or alternatively feel free to discuss your requirements and I can offer my suggestions.
-Also, if you have a particular style guide to which you would like your document or manuscript to conform, then please let me know in advance.
+Please let us know which referencing style you require for your publication (e.g. Harvard, APA, AGLC, Chicago etc.), or alternatively feel free to discuss your requirements and I can offer my suggestions.
+Also, if you have a particular style guide to which you would like your document or manuscript to conform, then please let us know in advance.

 Q: What types of files/documents do you accept?